Pieter-Steyn de Wet

-After his stint at the Griquas he was lured back to Bloemfontein and made his Currie Cup debut for the Free State Cheetahs in Kimberley, converting 3 tries in their 36-25 win over the Griquas.

-Between 2013 and 2015 de Wet represented the Cheetahs and enjoyed stints with the Griquas before signing with the Southern Kings for two seasons.
+After his stint with Griquas, he was lured back to Bloemfontein and made his Currie Cup debut for the Free State Cheetahs in Kimberley, converting 3 tries in their 36–25 win over the Griquas.
+Between 2013 and 2015, de Wet represented the Cheetahs and had stints with the Griquas before signing with the Southern Kings for two seasons.

-Southern Kings

-He represented the Eastern Cape-based side during the 2016 Currie Cup season and formed part of the 2017 Super Rugby squad.
-De Wet scored a late try to record an epic win over the Sharks in Port Elizabeth which highlighted their successful season.
+De Wet represented the Eastern Cape-based side the Southern Kings during the 2016 Currie Cup season and formed part of the 2017 Super Rugby squad.
+He scored a late try to record a win over the Sharks in Port Elizabeth which highlighted their successful season.
 He went on to claim 11 selections in the colors of the Southern Kings in their 2017 Super Rugby season before the franchise got promoted to the Guinness PRO14.

 He made his Guinness PRO14 debut against the Italian outfit Zebre on 23 September 2017, scoring two conversions and one penalty in their debut campaign before signing a deal to join French Pro D2 side Stade Aurillacois ahead of their 2018/19 season.

-In the summer of 2020 the newly promoted CM Floirac Rugby kicked off a big recruitment project and surprised with the signing of De Wet from ProD2.
-He immediately made an impact by scoring all the team’s points in their last two encounters and concluded the short three-match season on a 100% kicking record from the tee.
+In 2020, the newly promoted CM Floirac Rugby kicked off a big recruitment project and surprised with the signing of De Wet from ProD2.
+He immediately made an impact by scoring all the team's points in their last two encounters and concluded the short three-match season on a 100% kicking record from the tee.